Research | Soil food web and nutrient cycling

 Project: 1.1.2.
 Soil food web and nutrient cycling

-Plants, soil and microbes are largely responsible for feeding most of the human population, regulating many important ecological cycles (nitrogen, phosphorus etc...), and providing unique biological compounds which we can use.
-I have a passion for elucidating the secrets of belowground interactions.
-The Cropmix project provides a unique opportunity to do this in conjunction with many other scientists from a plethora of fields in a way that will be greatly beneficial to many people.
+Plants, soil and microbes are largely responsible for feeding most of the human population, regulating many important ecological cycles (nitrogen, phosphorus, etc.) and providing unique biological compounds that we can use.
+I have a passion for elucidating the secrets of underground interactions.
+CropMix offers a unique opportunity to do this with many other scientists from all kinds of fields in a way that will benefit many people.

 Related projects